davidkastner/quantumPDB/README.md

 ### Command-line interface
 All of the functionality of quantumPDB has been organized into a command-line interface (CLI).
-After performing the developer install, the CLI can be called from anywhere using `qpdb`.
+After performing the developer install, the CLI can be called from anywhere using `qp`.

 ## 3. What is included?